Staff + Board of Directors

 Dan Viederman is executive director of Verité, a non-profit organization whose mission is to ensure that people worldwide work under safe, fair and legal conditions.
 In doing so, Verité conducts social audits to bring transparency to workplaces around the world through a network of staff and partner non-governmental organizations (NGOs).
 The organization trains employers, corporate staff and the workers themselves on rights, responsibilities and risk, as well as methods for enhancing work so that workers prosper.
 Dan received the 2007 Skoll Foundation Award for Social Entrepreneurship for his work with Verité.
 Prior to joining Verité, he headed up the offices of the World Wildlife Fund and Catholic Relief Services in China.
 He is a graduate of Yale University, the Columbia University School of International and Public Affairs, and Nanjing Teacher’s University.

-Nancy Wilson is director and associate dean of the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University, a program working to integrate a public service ethic into all aspects of the Tufts' student experience.
+Nancy Wilson is president and CEO of Relief International, an international relief and development organization with current programs in 26 countries around the world.
+She is the former director and associate dean of the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University, a program working to integrate a public service ethic into all aspects of the Tufts' student experience.
 Nancy has over 20 years experience in non-profit and for profit management, in the U.S. and overseas, including direct management and bottom-line responsibility.
-Prior to coming to Tufts, she served briefly as executive director of the Africa Foundation, directing the implementation of a new organizational strategy.
+Prior to Tufts, she served briefly as executive director of the Africa Foundation, directing the implementation of a new organizational strategy.
 Before that, she completed five years in an international management consulting firm, where she became partner.
 She successfully started a new practice area in the firm, growing to a profitable team of 30 consultants within 18 months, directed and managed teams working across all industries and a wide range of consulting fields: strategy, customer relationship management, supply chain, cost reduction, human resources, change management and finance.
 Nancy holds a BA and MBA from Stanford University.

 Pat Zerega, a corporate responsibility consultant, is the former director of corporate responsibility for the Evangelical Lutheran Church in America.
 Trained as a rehabilitation counselor, Pat has worked with people with disabilities within the manufacturing industry as well as developing programs for people living with HIV.
 She continues to focus on issues surrounding supply chains, HIV and globalization.